Guest post by Dalila Jusic-LaBerge, LMFT

 If you are taking time off work, but don’t want to take a trip, perhaps you can reengage in an old passion or engage in some activities that will require you to learn something new.

 What about those paragliding classes you never had a chance to take?
 Or that painting class you kept putting off?
 Doing any kind of creative or adventurous activity will stimulate your brain and help you avoid ruminating about your painful feelings.
 If you are going back to your old passions, avoid doing things you’ve done with him.
-Right now focus on those things you were doing before meeting him.
+Right now focus on those things you were doing before meeting him this will have a great impact on your mental health.

 Continuing to work can be a better choice for some during this period of grief.
 You may have a few important projects with deadlines.
 This will help you maintain some normalcy in life and thus feel more in control.
 Maintaining your focus on work helps distract you from your breakup or divorce.
-But be sure you take care of yourself.
+But be sure you take care of your physical and mental health.
 Read more about self-care tips when you are feeling down.

 5. Keep a positive perspective

 Going through difficult times like this is not something you signed up for, but it’s helpful to know you can get through it.
-You’ve experienced difficult times before, and you’ve managed.
+You’ve experienced difficult times before, you may have childhood trauma, and you’ve managed.
 Remember the resources that helped you during those times.
 Keeping a positive mindset and surrounding yourself with positive people can make a huge difference in your recovery from betrayal.

 It’s possible you’ll emerge with something better in spite of this difficult situation.
-Remembering this will give you hope and strength to carry on.
+Remembering this will give you hope and strength to carry on and have healthy relationships in the future.

 About the author: